Guide for homeowners · Funding

 Can I get a grant to replace my boiler in NI?

 The NIHE Boiler Replacement Scheme is closed to new applicants as of 2026, and the Housing Executive is only honouring approvals already granted.
-Boiler and heating upgrades are instead being folded into the broader energy-efficiency funding under the Warm Healthy Homes Strategy.
-Separately, if you are switching from oil or solid fuel to natural gas and you are in the Phoenix network area, there is a commercial cashback of up to £600 running to 30 June 2026.
+Heating and boiler measures can still be funded for qualifying lower-income households through the Affordable Warmth Scheme, and the Warm Healthy Homes Fund is expected to take over that role from April 2027.
+Separately, if you are switching from oil or solid fuel to natural gas and you are in the Phoenix network area, Phoenix ran a commercial cashback of up to £600 whose advertised offer ended on 30 June 2026, so check Phoenix directly for any current offer.
 Always confirm the current position before committing, because boiler funding has changed repeatedly.

 Who qualifies for a home improvement grant in NI?